 The Department anticipates a one-time cost of \$80,000 to implement the amended rule.
-The costs include Information Technology updates, reviewing applications, staff training, and applying benefit off-sets.
+The costs include Information Technology updates, reviewing applications, staff training, and applying benefit off-sets; however, this requirement is expressly dictated by statute.

 COSTS FOR THE PUBLIC